 The Company has historically operated as part of 21CF's broader corporate organization, and 21CF provided various corporate services for us, including information technology, tax administration, treasury activities, accounting, benefits administration, legal and ethics and compliance program administration.
 Following the separation and the distribution, 21CF will have no obligation to provide us with assistance other than the transition services (including technology services) to be provided under a transition services agreement, which is described under "The Transactions-Certain Agreements-Transition Services Agreement."
 Generally, the services to be provided under such transition services agreement, which is described further under "The Transactions-Certain Agreements-Transition Service Agreements," will be provided at cost for a period not exceeding two years.
 Once the term for a specific transition service under the transition services agreement terminates, the Company will need to provide the covered services internally or obtain them from unaffiliated third parties.
-The Company may be unable to replace these services in a timely manner or on terms and conditions as favorable as those the Company has received from 21CF.
-In addition, the services to be provided under such transition services agreement may not include every service that the Company may be unable to successfully establish the infrastructure or implement the changes necessary to operate independently, or may incur additional costs that could adversely affect the Company's business.
+The Company may be unable to replace these services in a timely manner or on terms and conditions as favorable as those the Company will receive from 21CF.
+In addition, the services to be provided under such transition services agreement may not include every service that the Company has received from 21CF in the past.
+Accordingly, immediately following the distribution, the Company may need to provide internally or obtain from unaffiliated third parties such other services.
+Because the Company's business has historically operated as part of the wider 21CF organization, the Company may be unable to successfully establish the infrastructure or implement the changes necessary to operate independently, or may incur additional costs that could adversely affect the Company's business.
 If the Company fails to obtain the quality of services necessary to operate effectively or incur greater costs in obtaining these services, the Company's business, financial condition or results of operations may be adversely affected.